A Model and Survey of Distributed Data-Intensive Systems: Introduction

-In the database community, the mutating requirements brought by data-intensive applications put the traditional (relational) data model and implementation strategies under question.
+\fakeparagraph{Background: different research lines addressing overlapping problems} In the database community, the mutating requirements brought by data-intensive applications put the traditional (relational) data model and implementation strategies under question.
 The increasing complexity and volume of data demanded for flexibility and scalability.
-Internet-scale applications demanded for geographically-replicated stores, supporting a multitude of users concurrently reading and updating the data store~\cite{ajoux:HOTOS:2015:Challenges}.
+Internet-scale applications demanded for geographically-replicated stores, supporting a multitude of users concurrently reading and updating data~\cite{ajoux:HOTOS:2015:Challenges}.
 In these contexts, communication and synchronization costs may become the main bottleneck~\cite{bailis:2013:VLDB:HAT}.
 Workload characteristics changed as well: analytical tasks emerged and complemented query tasks~\cite{stonebraker:CACM:2010:SQLvsNoSQL}.
 In response to these challenges, researchers first investigated so called NoSQL solutions~\cite{davoudian:CSur:2018:NoSQL} that trade strong consistency and transactional guarantees in favor of flexibility and scalability.
 More recently, the complexity of writing applications with weak guarantees inspired a renaissance of transactional semantics~\cite{stonebraker:CACM:2012:NewSQL}, coupled with programming, design, and implementation approaches to make transactions management more scalable~\cite{stonebraker:VLDB:2007:hstore, corbett:TOCS:2013:Spanner, stonebraker:IEEEB:2013:voltdb, thomson:SIGMOD:2012:Calvin}.